Can Mulberry's New Handbag Recreate The Massive Success Of The Bayswater?

 In an age of fast fashion and devastating over-consumption, Mulberry’s dedication to quality handmade luxury products, which are expected to last, is refreshing.
 "Sustainability is an essential question in all industries worldwide, and we are all responsible for ensuring that manufacturing processes evolve the right way," Coca says.
 "As a designer, I try and make the small changes I can for the environment such as keeping over 50% of our products to be made in England by local craftspeople rather than have them made overseas, which would have a heavier ecological impact."
 (In 2006, the brand launched an apprenticeship scheme with a local Somerset college, training a new generation of skilled craftspeople.)

 While the heady success of the Bayswater would likely be difficult to replicate – following the global recession, UK austerity, and amid ongoing Brexit shambles – the Hampstead is certainly a contender.
-With a large version retailing at $1,395, and a cute smaller option for $1,125, the bag is certainly a luxury item, but one that is in reach for many consumers who want to buy luxury but wouldn’t spend multiple thousands.
-With a range of playful, interchangeable shoulder straps available to buy, the Hampstead is exactly the kind of chic, fun, and affordable style that can set fashion Instagram on fire.
+With a large version retailing at £995, and a cute smaller option for £795, the bag is certainly a luxury item, but one that is in reach for many consumers who want to buy luxury but wouldn’t spend multiple thousands.
+With a range of playful, interchangeable shoulder straps (starting from £75) available to buy, the Hampstead is exactly the kind of chic, fun and affordable style that can set fashion Instagram on fire.
+For extra fearless fashion points, shoots should coincide with a winter dip in Hampstead Heath Ladies Pond.

 Advertisement